nagya/dotnet-proposals/RuntimeConstantInAttributes.md

 This proposal further narrows the gap between compile time constants and runtime constants, by allowing runtime constants to be used as parameters to attributes.

 The value type `RuntimeConstant<T>` would be added to the framework, wrapping a `MemberInfo` (`PropertyInfo` or `FieldInfo` only.)
 This type would be allowed to be used as the type of attribute parameters.
-The corresponding attribute argument can be given with a reference to a const field, static readonly field, or static init-only property.
+The corresponding attribute argument can be given with a reference to a const field, static readonly field, or static get-only property.
 The type of the field/property must be of `T` or subclass. `RuntimeConstant<object>` can be used to allow a field/property of any type.

 `RuntimeConstant<T>` instances can also be created from regular code with the constructor syntax, similarly how a delegate instance is created from a method group.